far-horizons-ou/policies/copyright/index.md

 Sepapaja tn 6
 Tallinn Harjumaa 15551

 \*_This policy and process applies to any product created and owned by Chadwick OÜ.
-That includes Twirrl and Pushbear._
+That includes Twirrl and Parrot._